[See also previous and subsequent posts in this series.]

 The first Jon Ronson book I’ve read, and very readable it was too.
 It’s a compelling overview of psychopathy: the test mentioned in the titled is the Hare Psychopathy Checklist, but that is only one of many aspects of psychopathy covered by the book.

-Ronson reminds me of Malcolm Gladwell in that his writing is compelling and fascinating, and he tells a good story, but he leaves me not quite sure how well he actually knows his story or how seriously I should take his conclusions.
+Ronson reminds me of Malcolm Gladwell in that his writing is compelling and fascinating, and he tells a good story, but he leaves me not quite sure how well he actually knows his subject or how seriously I should take his conclusions.
 And sure enough, it turns out that psychopathy clinicians, including some interviewed for the book, are not particularly happy about it.
 In fact Bob Hare, an influential psychologist who is one of the main players in the book has written a lengthy and damning response.

 At any rate, it’s fascinating.
 I’ll be reading more Ronson.